andy-byers/CalicoDB/README.md

    + We should still roll vacuum operations forward during recovery
 5. Reduce the overhead of the commit operation
    + Don't advance to a new WAL segment on commit
-   + We need to break out of the WAL rolling loop after a commit record is reached, so we should save the offset in the segment file and pass it in as an argument to the WAL reader
    + When committing, just write the WAL record, flush the tail buffer, and then call `fsync()` on the file handle
    + This will also make rolling the WAL faster since, depending on the commit frequency, we could end up with far fewer segment files